ibm-cloud-docs/vmwaresolutions/vcenter/dr_backup_bundle_orderinginstance.md

 ### Instance name requirements
 {: #dr_backup_bundle_orderinginstance-inst-name-req}

-Review the instance name requirements:
+The instance name must meet the following requirements:
-* Only alphanumeric and dash (-) characters are allowed.
+* Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
-* The instance name must start with an alphabetic character and end with an alphanumeric character.
+* The instance name must start with a lowercase alphabetic character.
+* The instance name must end with a lowercase alphabetic or numeric character.
 * The maximum length of the instance name is 10 characters.
 * The instance name must be unique within your account.